czbiohub-sf/lfm-data-utilities/lfm_data_utilities/malaria-labelling/README.md

 ### "Package Not Found" during installation

 If your `pip` version is really low (e.g. version 9), try `python3 -m pip install --upgrade pip`.
 This could also be a sign of your python version being quite low (which occurs, e.g., with a base `conda` environment).
 Double check with `python3 --version`.
 It should be at least python 3.7.

-### "error: unrecognized arguments: Scope/scope-parasite-data/run-sets"

-You need to either quote the entire path, or escape the space in "LFM Scope".
-For example, try

-`".../LFM Scope/scope-parasite-data"` or `.../LFM\ Scope/scope-parasite-data`

-They're equivalent, pick your poison.